Quilljou/vite-react-ts-tailwind-starter/README.md

 ## Vite-React-Tailwind-Starter

-Choosing a technology stack is a very subjective matter, if you happen to like using Vite, Tailwind, TS and shadcn ui and more to build React SPA applications, then give it a try.
+Choosing a technology stack is a very subjective matter, if you happen to like using `Vite`, `Tailwind`, `TS` and `shadcn ui` and more to build React SPA applications, then give it a try.

 ## Run